 - Engagement.
-The most important thing to remember is to send messages to subscribers that are engaged with your brand.
+The most important thing to remember is to send messages to subscribers who are engaged with your brand.
 They are opening, reading, clicking and interacting with your brand.
 Interacting may mean purchasing or even getting involved with the discussion depending on your business model.
 Develop a list hygiene process to remove non engaged subscribers from your active sending list on a regular basis.

 - Overall list hygiene.
 Do not continue to send to email addresses that no longer exist or hard bounce (SparkPost suppresses hard bounces).
-Do not continue to send to subscribers that have not opened or clicked in a reasonable time.
+Do not continue to send to subscribers who have not opened or clicked in a reasonable time.
 This length of time really depends on your business model.
 A good rule of thumb is that actively engaged subscribers will open and/or click on your daily messages at least once in a 30 day time frame and at least once on your weekly messages within 90 days.
 Any subscriber that has not opened or clicked on your messages in the past 12 months should be permanently removed from your list as they run the risk of becoming a spam trap.

 - Monitor blacklistings.
 Gmail does use 3rd party blacklists (which ones are unknown) to determine inbox placement.

 - Avoid URL shorteners.
 Gmail will block most of them if used in bulk mailings, especially bit.ly.

 - Use the unsubscribe header.
 Make it easy for subscribers to unsubscribe from your message!
 Spam complaints are not shared back to you through feedback loops like other ISPs.
 Therefore it is crucial that your subscribers unsubscribe rather than reporting as spam.
 SparkPost deploys the list-unsubscribe header and suppresses unsubscribes.